Simplylovetag e-Magazine

 Picture

-The dietitians told us glutamic acid works for the health of our immune and digestive system, and energy production as well.
-It has the benefit to protect the intestinal mucosa, destroy harmful bacteria, and lower the colon cancer risk.
-It contributes to boots the health of the nervous system, produce the serotonin to reduce stress and anxiety.
+The dietitians informed us that glutamic acid supports the health of our immune and digestive systems.
+It has the benefit of protecting the intestinal mucosa, destroying harmful bacteria, and lowering the colon cancer risk.
+It contributes to boosting the health of the nervous system and produces serotonin to reduce stress and anxiety.
 Food such as shellfish, kombu, mushrooms, and tomatoes contain glutamic acid.
-Bouillabaisse is one of my favorite soup that combines the health benefits with the delicious taste.
+Bouillabaisse is one of my favorite soups, not only for its delicious taste but also for its health benefits.
 What is bouillabaisse?
 It is the classic Provençal seafood stew from the French port city of Marseilles.
-This broth is the finest way to consume fresh seafood which is super delicious.
-Whereas, the quality of the ingredients determines the perfect art of culinary through the flavors of the seafood to shine through.
+This seafood broth is the perfect way to savor fresh, delicious seafood.
+The quality of the ingredients allows the seafood flavors to shine through and elevate the culinary art.

 Picture